-The Justice Centre has written to the Alberta Human Rights Commission on behalf of an Alberta mom who is facing a Human Rights Complaint for simply asking a potential babysitter whether he had kids.
+The Justice Centre represented an Alberta mother who was facing a complaint before the Alberta Human Rights Commission for simply asking a potential babysitter whether he had kids.

 Danielle, whose surname is redacted to protect her family’s privacy, is an Edmonton mother of three young children.
 In February of this year, Danielle posted an ad on Kijiji looking for a babysitter for her children.